 In addition to the usual cleaning, we have updated the cleaning routines in consultation with healthcare experts.
 We clean all surfaces that people come into contact with, such as handrails, card terminals and handles, more frequently and carefully.

 Can I choose where I sit on board?

-We try to place everyone traveling in the same group next to each other, and each group separate from other groups within the same area.
+We try to place everyone who travels in the same group next to each other and we always make sure to have a empty seat/aisle next to each group.
 Several lounges are open during the journeys and it is possible to change seats or buy other seating options at the information desk on board after departure.